Skip to site content

 Office of Quality Staff

-Michelle-Boylan Michelle Boylan, RN, MA, MBA, CPHQ serves as the Deputy Director for Quality Healthcare and Enterprise Risk Management.
+Michelle-Boylan, RN, MA, MBA, CPHQ, is the Deputy Director for Quality Healthcare and Enterprise Risk Management.
 Ms. Boylan has 22 years of experience as faculty in schools of business, health care management, organizational development, business operations, strategy, quality, and leadership.
 She has supervised and mentored academic faculty, developed curricula, and led accreditation efforts.

-Ms. Boylan holds a Master of Business Administration from Colorado Technical University, Master of Arts Management from Webster University, a Bachelor of Science in nursing from Marquette University, and has completed doctoral work at Colorado Technical University.
-Boylan is lean six sigma-trained, a certified advanced facilitator, change management practitioner, Team STEPPS master trainer, SHARE Approach certified trainer, DEI practitioner, and is a Certified Professional in Healthcare Quality.
-She is a graduate of the Excellence in Government Fellows Program and Partnership for Public Service Executive training.
+Ms. Boylan holds a Master of Business Administration from Colorado Technical University, a Master of Arts Management from Webster University, and a Bachelor of Science in Nursing from Marquette University.
+She has completed doctoral work at Colorado Technical University.
+She is Lean Six Sigma-trained, a certified advanced facilitator, change management practitioner, Team STEPPS master trainer, SHARE Approach certified trainer, DEI practitioner, and a Certified Professional in Healthcare Quality.
+She graduated from the Excellence in Government Fellows Program and Partnership for Public Service Executive training.

-Dr. Majewski completed her associate nursing degree in 1989 from Clark College, Vancouver, Washington, a Bachelor of Science in Nursing in 2006 from McKendree College, a Master of Science in Nursing in 2008 from McKendree University, Lebanon, Illinois, and completed her Doctorate of Philosophy in Health Education in 2015 from Southern Illinois University – Carbondale.
+Dr. Majewski completed her associate nursing degree in 1989 from Clark College, Vancouver, Washington, a Bachelor of Science in Nursing in 2006 from McKendree College, a Master of Science in Nursing in 2008 from McKendree University, Lebanon, Illinois, and her Doctor of Philosophy in Health Education in 2015 from Southern Illinois University—Carbondale.

 Kent Jeanotte, Staff Assistant, IHS Office of Quality, is an enrolled member of the Turtle Mountain Chippewa Tribe.
 Jeanotte was an Office Automation Clerk for the IPC Program, then the IPC Staff Assistant.
 Jeanotte served in Human Resources for two years prior to joining IPC.
 He believes that the Office of Quality is one the most important programs within IHS because “we need to improve the health care of all Native Americans around the country.”